Digitized Manuscripts and Archival Collections

 Subject: archives or correspondence or diaries or scrapbooks or sources or manuscripts

-Check Internet Resources at Limit type to: and search.
+Check Internet Resources at Limit type to: Open Options on the upper right, and choose Record List Size: 100, then search.

 Most of the results are likely to be ebook versions of books containing primary sources rather than digitized AM.
 The default results order is by number of holding libraries, so that ebooks held by numerous libraries will be toward the top of the list.
 Therefore, jump down in the list until you get to resources held by only one or two libraries in order to avoid the ebook records.
 Here you should find the records of digitized AM collections in the free Web mixed in with other results.
 Though clumsy, this method of sorting through the results is the most consistent way to get the relevant items.
-A search in OAIster, below, will avoid these ebook records but inevitably miss some other digitized material in WorldCat.
 WorldCat.org does not offer a sort by number of libraries but it can be searched with Simple Search or a Keyword field in Advanced Search with searches of the form: